 But how does this relate to customer service?
-When executed effectively, SEO leads customers to your site’s self-service page.
+SEO leads customers to your site’s self-service or FAQ page when executed effectively.
 The customer inputs a query related to their customer service problem, and you deliver SEO-optimized content that meets their needs and guides them to a page where they can troubleshoot their problem.

 SEO bridges the gap between the customer’s search and your self-service page.

 Self-service is essential for customer service strategy, especially in an online market.
 Harvard Business Review notes that 81 percent of customers try to solve their problems before asking for help.
 And with the average self-service interaction costing just one percent of live channel interaction, businesses would be foolish not to provide self-service options.